New York Life | October 26, 2021

 The survey found that 58% of adults are thinking more about their finances now than they were this time last year, and Millennials are no exception.
 Increased thoughtfulness, combined with newly accumulated savings, has signaled an increased willingness to work with a financial professional.
 In fact, over half of Millennials and Gen Zers (51%, and 53% compared to 33% of adults) said their nest egg savings made them more likely to consider getting help from a financial professional.

-“For some Millennials, the deferral or reduction in expenses associated with the pandemic have created a unique window of opportunity to build up a nest egg, potentially for the first time in their lives,” said Aaron Ball, SVP and Head of Insurance Solutions, Service and Marketing, New York Life.
+“For some Millennials, the deferral or reduction in expenses associated with the pandemic have created a unique window of opportunity to build up a nest egg, potentially for the first time in their lives,” said Aaron Ball, SVP and Co-Head of the Foundational Business, New York Life.
 “While some of the expenses are starting to return, younger generations have had a rare opportunity to consider their financial position and began to establish nest eggs.
 I’m encouraged by the degree of financial self-care and openness to hands-on professional guidance as this group begins to plan for major life events.”

 “This can bring up questions around how to protect those savings and develop a financial strategy to achieve financial goals such as purchasing a first home or having enough savings to feel secure in the face of an emergency.”